 Hi, my name is Tracey Dickson and I work in the protection team at Royal London.

-I'm delighted to be joined by a customer of ours Simon Roland.
+I'm delighted to be joined by a customer of ours Simon Rowland.
 Simon's going to talk to us about his experience of making a business protection claim with Royal London and how the payout was able to help him and his business partner at a really challenging time.
 Hi, Simon, and thanks for speaking to us today.